 "Ubon?
 Ranita?"
-It was Zarla seeking out her son and his wife, whom she hoped might take over the running of the Fullmoon in the future.
-In response, a young man with medium-brown hair who bore a strong resemblence to Zarla's husband ran towards her with a pretty redhead following in his wake.
+It was Zarla seeking out her son and daughter-in-law, whom she hoped might take over the running of the Fullmoon in the future.
+In response, a young man with medium-brown hair who bore a strong resemblance to Zarla's husband ran towards her, with a pretty redhead following in his wake.
 Both greeted the woman warmly, relieved to be out of the Lost Shrine and feeling an immense debt of gratitude to the knights who had braved the underground hell for the sake of those enslaved there.

 Life and hope had been restored to the town of Dalevore with the return of the young people.
 Someone had climbed the belltower that stood in the town square and the melodic peeling of bells echoed for miles around for the first time since the night Sanofainus and his followers launched their raid.
 The bells had sounded then as well, but as a warning of attack with a sharper, more urgent, tone than the dulcet sounds which issued forth now.
-And, for the first time in eight months, the Fullmoon Inn was packed and filled with laughter.
-It was as if Sanofainus' raid had never happened, as if no-one in the town had ever been enslaved.
+And, for the first time in months, the Fullmoon Inn was packed and filled with laughter.
+It was as if Sanofainus's raid had never happened, as if no-one in the town had ever been enslaved.
 Like a phoenix rising from the ashes, the once fractured community was revitalised and ready to begin rebuilding.

-"Leoric," Zarla said as she drew level with the Spectral Knights, all seven of whom were seated round the table nearest the fireplace, "you and the Spectral Knights have done more than I dreamed possible - I - I don't know how to thank you . . ."
+"Leoric," Zarla said as she drew level with the Spectral Knights, all seven of whom were seated round the table nearest the fireplace, "you and your knights have done more than I dreamed possible.
+I - I don't know how to thank you . . ."
 She trailed off, overwhelmed by gratitude towards the knight who had not only restored her loved ones to her, but had also brought down the evil regime which had stolen them.

 "It's the least we can do," Ubon added.
 "If you hadn't sworn to save your friends no matter what, all these people . . ."
-He gestured round at the liberated slaves, who were laughing and joking as if they had never been imprisoned below ground. " . . . would still be in the Lost Shrine, forced to seek those Crystals Sanofainus wanted."
+He gestured round at the liberated slaves, who were laughing and joking as if they had never been enslaved below ground. ". . . would still be in the Lost Shrine, forced to seek those Crystals Sanofainus wanted."

-Leoric looked at them briefly, flattered by their offer to name their first-born son after him but trying not to make this too obvious.
-"Actually, Merklynn hinted that he'd been planning to send us to the Lost Shrine anyway," he admitted.
-"Having Galadria, Arzon and Feryl taken just gave us a reason to go there . . ."
+Leoric looked at the young couple briefly.
+He was flattered by their offer to name their first-born son after him, but he did not wish to make this too obvious.
+"Actually, Merklynn hinted that he'd been planning to send us to the Lost Shrine anyway," he told them.
+"Having Galadria, Arzon and Feryl taken just gave us even more reason to go there."

 No longer chained together and constantly bullied and beaten, they began to relax and recover from their terrible ordeal.
 Indeed, after all the fears and uncertainties of the search for his friends, Leoric found that the time seemed to pass even quicker on the return journey, even though he and his party made sure to take a long detour around the Forest of the Strangle Vines.
-It seemed as if they had barely set out before a tall majestic mountain loomed on the horizon.
+It seemed as if they had barely set out before a tall, majestic mountain loomed on the horizon.

 "Is that the mountain you told me about?"
 Yilly asked Galadria as the crowd stood gazing awestruck at the magnificent peak dominating the landscape.
 To the casual observer, it seemed to be just another mountain, a monument to the awesome powers of nature, but there was an aura of magic about it that even those who had never been here before could sense.

-"Aye, that's Iron Mountain," Galadria replied as she and Cryotek exchanged a glance.
+"Aye, that's Iron Mountain," Galadria replied as she slipped her hand into Cryotek's.